NHACP-IF/NHACP-specification/nhacp-specification.md

       for the DATE-TIME structure and the FILE-ATTRS structure.
     * Redefined the DATE-TIME response message to use the DATE-TIME structure.
       Layout of the message is backwards-compatible.
-    * Defined the new DIR-LIST and DIR-GET-ENTRY requests and DIR-ENTRY response.
+    * Defined the new LIST-DIR and GET-DIR-ENTRY requests and DIR-ENTRY response.
 * Version 0.0 - Initial version